SabineZilde/SabineZilde/README.md

 ### Hi there 👋

 My name is Sabīne.
-I am an AdOps Trafficker with a passion for Web Development.
+I had a passion for Web Development.
+Below, you can see the list of tools and technologies I worked with and felt confident about some time ago.
+This is not your usual developer portfolio.
+I am keeping this up more like a reminder for myself of how far I used to be on my learning path.

 ***